 Tasting Notes: Blackcurrant and mulberries with sweet cocoa notes shine through this balanced, full bodied coffee.

-Congo is a country that is one of the richest in the world with natural resources and favourable climate, yet riddled with a history of civil war and political instability.
+Congo is a country that is one of the richest in the world with natural resources and favorable climate, yet riddled with a history of civil war and political instability.